 Figure 1.
 A comparison of biomass model performance by architecture.
 Results are shown in terms of root mean square error (RMSE) and bias.
 Red lines represent the performance of the random forest model trained on traditional height metrics.
 Models are listed in order of complexity, which refers to the number of trainable parameters in the model.
+Note that the y-axis begins at a RMSE of 45 Mg/ha to better highlight differences in model performance.

-The best performing CNN architecture was Inception-V3, which was also the most complex CNN with the greatest number of layers and over 20 million trainable parameters.
-Inception-V3 had a RMSE of 48.1 Mg/ha, representing % decrease in error from 54.Mh/ha with the RF-THM model.
-The absolute bias of Inception-V3 was lower than at 1.3 Mg/ha The architectures using inception layers (GoogleNet, and Incepton-V3) were the top two performing in terms of lowest and bias.
+The best performing CNN architecture was Inception-V3, which was also the most complex CNN, with the greatest number of layers and over 20 million trainable parameters.
+Inception-V3 had a RMSE of 48.1 Mg/ha, representing an 11 % decrease in error from 54.1 Mh/ha with the RF-THM model, and a 16.5 % decrease from the 57.6 Mg/ha RMSE in the LMM-THM model.
+The absolute bias of Inception-V3 was lower than the RF-THM and equal to the absolute bias of the LMM-THM model, at 1.3 Mg/ha.
+This was 68 % lower than the next best performing CNN architecture, GoogleNet with 4 Mg/ha bias.
+The architectures using inception layers (GoogleNet, and Incepton-V3) were the top two performing architectures in terms of lowest RMSE and bias.

-Of the five CNN architectures, only AlexNet performed worse in terms of RMSE than the .
+Of the five CNN architectures, only AlexNet performed worse in terms of RMSE than the LMM-THM and RF-THM models.
 AlexNet’s RMSE and bias were 59.7 and -3.9 Mg/ha respectively.
 The next-worst performing CNN was ResNet-50, with a RMSE and bias of 53.8 and 4.2 Mg/ha, respectively.
 Models using residual layers have garnered some degree of popularity in recent years, however these results indicate that they may not be as effective at quantifying LiDAR, or at the very least require more fine tuning.
 LeNet performed slightly better than ResNet-50 in terms of error, and equally in terms of bias despite its relative simplicity (53.3 Mg/ha and 4.2 Mg/ha).

-Based on these results for modeling biomass, Inception-V3 models were developed for the other two desired forest attributes: tree count and percent of needleleaf trees.
+Based on these results for modeling biomass, Inception-V3 models were assumed to be the best for interpreting LiDAR data, and were developed for the other two desired forest attributes: tree count and percent of needleleaf trees.
 Results of those models are shown in Table 3.
-Each of the Inception-V3 CNNs outperformed the in terms of RMSE, however the improvement in accuracy was less pronounced for both the tree count and percent needleleaf models than with the biomass estimation.
+Each of the Inception-V3 CNNs outperformed the LMM-THM and RF-THM models in terms of RMSE, however the improvement in accuracy was less pronounced for both the tree count and percent needleleaf models than with the biomass estimation.
+Random forest models consistently had a lower RMSE and higher coefficient of determination (pseudo R2) than the linear mixed models, while the linear mixed models had slightly lower absolute bias than random forest.

-The CNN model predicting tree count resulted in 6 % less error than the model, with a RMSE of 2.78 trees.
+The CNN model predicting tree count resulted in 6 % less error than the RF-THM model and 10 % less RMSE than the LMM-THM, with a RMSE of 2.78 trees.
 However, the CNN model’s bias was double that of THM-RF, at 0.2 and 0.1 trees, respectively.
-With a 10 x 10 m cell size, - 20 trees/ha, which is a relatively low bias for models ( – 2.8 %) when taking into consideration that the mean value of these plots was 714 trees/ha.
+The LMM-THM exhibited almost no overall bias in estimating tree count (.03 trees).
+With a 10 x 10 m cell size, these biases represent between 3 - 20 trees/ha, which is a relatively low bias for all three models (0.5 – 2.8 %) when taking into consideration that the mean value of these plots was 714 trees/ha.